AtrociousProgrammer/LGMVIP-Web/README.md

-# TODO LIST
+# LGMVIP-Web Tasks

-A todo-list made for Let'sGrowMore Virtual Internship Program.
+A repository of tasks completed for the Let'sGrowMore Virtual Internship Program.